Visual Multi-Agent System: Mitigating Hallucination Snowballing via Visual Flow: Experiments

+\textbf{Performance on Augmented Visual Benchmarks.} We include additional four benchmarks of two augmented visual domains, including two multi-image based benchmarks: MMIU, MuirBench; video based two benchmarks: MVBench, Video-MME.
+As presented in Table~\ref{additional_bench}, our ViF method exhibits significant improvements relative to the base models across multi-image and video scenarios.
+Specifically, it yields an average 2.0–4.9\% performance improvement across the four base models and four additional benchmarks, demonstrating robust performance in multiple visual scenarios.

 \textbf{Multi-Agent Hallucination Snowballing Mitigation.} In addition to the results of original metrics, we attempt to assess the level of hallucination snowballing in MAS quantitatively.
 Thus, we formally define a hallucination snowballing score (\textit{HS}) as in Equation~\ref{hs_score}, measuring both the hallucination level and propagation in MAS.
-As reported in Table~\ref{ablation}, adding our ViF reduces at least 30\% \textit{HS} score on the average of five hallucination benchmarks, significantly mitigating the hallucination propagation from the textual flow of visual contents.
+As reported in Table~\ref{snowballing_result}, adding our ViF reduces at least 30\% \textit{HS} score on the average of five hallucination benchmarks, significantly mitigating the hallucination propagation from the textual flow of visual contents.
 Notably, the layered structure suffers the least from the detrimental snowballing, while in circular structure, where the initial hallucination snowballing is the most serious, the reduction of the score from our method is almost 40\%.

-\textbf{Comparison Results.} We compare the results of another five plug-and-play and token-wise hallucination mitigation methodologies in multi-agent contexts, \textit{i.e.}, DeCo~\citep{wang2025mllm}, FarSight~\citep{tang2025seeing}, VISTA~\citep{li2025the}, MemVR~\citep{zou2025look}, and TAME~\citep{tang2025intervening}.
+\textbf{Comparison Results.} We compare the results of another five model-agnostic and token-wise hallucination mitigation methodologies in multi-agent contexts, \textit{i.e.}, MemVR~\citep{zou2025look}, VISTA~\citep{li2025the}, FarSight~\citep{tang2025seeing}, DeCo~\citep{wang2025mllm}, and TAME~\citep{tang2025intervening}.
+Specifically, we retain the multi-agent experimental settings unchanged and apply these methodologies to the base model.
 These counterparts restrict the deepening of intrinsic hallucinations in a single model to some extent, however, in multi-agent scenarios, the propagation of visual contents via textual flow still introduces a vision-to-text cognitive bias and fails to restrain the snowballing of multi-agent hallucinations commendably.

 As shown in Table~\ref{comparison}, our introduced ViF approach achieves distinctly superior performance among all the benchmarks on both their original metrics and our proposed \textit{HS} score.
 It obtains at least 4.2\% enhancements in original metrics and 34.4\% in \textit{HS} score on average, compared to other methods tailored for single model hallucination mitigation.
 Although these counterparts are impressively efficacious in single VLM, their performance is compromised when applied to MAS, because of the failure to deal with hallucination propagation among agents and further snowballing.
 Surprisingly, in MAS environments, the results of these counterparts are even inferior to the baseline, especially on challenging ones.
 This counterintuitive observation is likely because they modify the initial paradigm of decoding or attention in VLMs, but retain the textual flow to relay visual information, which amplifies the preference for text over vision tokens.
 Our method, adopting visual flow to relay information among agents, cuts the \textit{HS} score almost in half and delivers tangible improvements in the mitigation of hallucination snowballing.